Meals To The Street

 On the third Saturday of every month, more than 40 volunteers have gathered together to make 300 halal chicken shawarmas and package them with oranges, cookies, and a bottle of water.
 After a brief orientation we then divide into 5 groups and bring the meals to the streets with a smile and a friendly ear so that we might deepen relationships with those we serve and with each other.

 We have delivered more than…

 Cups of hummus

-In total, over 3500 meals and countless compassionate conversations.
+In total, we’ve made 8390 chicken wraps and had countless compassionate conversations.

 So, you might think that this project is about the food.
 You’d be wrong.
 “Meals to the Street” is about so much more.